Broken Arrow Navy sailor found dead on aircraft carrier in California

 People are also reading…

-Collins, of Broken Arrow, joined the Navy in 2019.
-After his initial recruit training, he attended Information Warfare Training in Pensacola, Fla., before reporting aboard Carl Vinson in Oct.
-2020.
+Collins joined the Navy in 2019.
+After his initial recruit training, he attended information warfare training in Pensacola, Florida, before reporting aboard the Carl Vinson in October 2020.